Introduction#

 3. Machine Learning

-along with additional lecture series including:
+along with additional supplemental series including:

 1. Data Science Interactive Python Demonstrations - walk-throughs for many of my interactive Python data science dashboards